Tree sitting: About

 Tree sitting is a strategy that provides a high level of public attention since it is considered to be very dangerous and requires highly skilled police officers to evict the sitters.
 Tree sitting is often used as a stalling tactic, to prevent the cutting of trees while lawyers fight in the courts to secure long-term victories.

 Tree-sitting was once a children's pastime.
-In the early 1930s, when endurance contests raged across the U.S., it became a child's contest for kids to climb into their backyard trees and, serviced by siblings and local businesses, attempt to win prizes for the longest sit.
+In the early 1930s, when endurance contests were common across the U.S., it became a child's contest for kids to climb into their backyard trees and, serviced by siblings and local businesses, attempt to win prizes for the longest sit.

 Extractions

 Tree-sitters in trees claimed by Pacific Lumber in Humboldt County have been subject to forced removal by hired extractors.
-The practice started with a single extractor in the late 1990s but in 2003 Pacific Lumber hired teams of climbers to remove dozens of tree-sitters, particularly in the Freshwater area East of Eureka, California.
+The practice started with a single extractor in the late 1990s; however, in 2003, Pacific Lumber hired teams of climbers to remove dozens of tree-sitters, particularly in the Freshwater area East of Eureka, California.

 Most of the extractions in Northern California are done under the leadership of Eric Schatz of Schatz Tree Service, a well known professional arborist.

-In May 2021, RCMP forces in Canada extracted treesitters on Vancouver Island by flying a helicopter dangerously low above the trees and dropping ERT officers in the canopies or down on long lines to forcibly remove those occupying the sits.
-There was no communication, safety precautions taken, or research done into the stability of the sits prior to the helicopter landing.
-Until this point in time treesits had been extracted by girth hitching, shooting lines into trees, or waiting for those occupying the trees to come down.